Auburn tops Kentucky for first Final Four berth

 The Wildcats remain tied with UCLA.
 Duke will try to reach its 17th Final Four later Sunday.

-Auburn became the first team to defeat Kansas, North Carolina and Kentucky in the NCAA Tournament, and the Tigers avenged two earlier losses to Kentucky.
+Auburn became the first team to defeat Kansas, North Carolina and Kentucky consecutively in the NCAA Tournament, and the Tigers avenged two earlier losses to the Wildcats.

 Trailing 35-30 at halftime, Auburn came out hot in the second half, opening with a 10-2 run.
 Bryce Brown hit two of three free throws to tie the score at 37.
 He missed the third but got his own rebound.
 He then hit a three-pointer to give the Tigers their first lead of the game.